 It was a very intense year; I worked hard, I have matured since then and I think that many insights will come.
 I was able to build relationships with affection and respect within the group.
 I am satisfied with my performance.
 I have many challenges ahead, but I can recognize better my own value; I feel more confident and professionally prepared for future challenges.”

 “I have learnt a lot at KIT, MPH/ICHD program was comprehensive and well organised.
 As a medical doctor I know ‘Prevention is better than cure and very important to have a healthy community’.
 MPH/ICHD being an international course provided me with great opportunity to learn more about health systems of different countries which has helped bringing positive changes in my organisation.
 Further, the KIT staffs are very interactive and supportive which made it easy for me to make it during my study period.”

 “The Masters of Public Health (MPH) course at the Royal Tropical Institute (KIT) equipped me with not only theories in public health but also provided hands on learning through simulation of assignments and real-life scenarios.
 The course modules are designed as such with the existing and emerging global health priorities and to provide useful training to get in-depth insights of the topics.
 I was also amazed with the wide internationalization of the course participants and learning multi-cultural perspectives.
 In my public health research career the MPH course is playing an immense role with improved knowledge on public health theories and, more importantly, with critical thinking and wider analyses of the public health issues.”

 Public health in a changing environment

-It is possible to follow the ICHD programme part-time and spread out the study time over 2-3 years.
+It is possible to follow the MPH programme part-time and spread out the study time over 2-3 years.

 First trimester: Core modules for all tracks